 Professional Responsibility in the Life of the Lawyer (West 2011) (with Carl A. Pierce and Judy M. Cornett).

-Reasonable Accommodation as Professional Responsibility, Reasonable Accommodation as Professionalism, 47 UC Davis Law Review (forthcoming 2013).
+Reasonable Accommodation as Professional Responsibility, Reasonable Accommodation as Professionalism, 47 UC Davis Law Review (2014).

-The Forgotten Role of Consent in Defamation and Employment Reference Cases, 65 Florida Law Review (forthcoming 2013).
+The Forgotten Role of Consent in Defamation and Employment Reference Cases, 65 Florida Law Review (2014).